CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

    You can see all logs under discover tab from left side menu.

-  > ***Info***: You can learn more about kibana here: https://docs.microsoft.com/en-us/azure/azure-arc/data/monitor-grafana-kibana
+  > ***Info***: You can learn more about Kibana here: https://docs.microsoft.com/en-us/azure/azure-arc/data/monitor-grafana-kibana

-### View the Visualization and metric using grafana graph
+### View the Visualization and metric using Grafana graph

 1. Now copy the endpoint for the Grafana dashboard and paste this endpoint url in a browser.
 If you get a prompt - connection isn't private, you can click on Advanced and then select Continue to ip address to access the link.

-1. Enter below user name and password for Postgres DB.
+1. Enter below username and password for Postgres DB.

    - **Note** You have to enter the credentials of the Azure Arc data controller.